Safer working environment for staff and passengers

 Unless employees are in a situation where the risk of coronavirus (COVID-19) transmission is very high, your risk assessment should reflect the fact that the role of PPE in providing additional protection is extremely limited.
 However, if your risk assessment does show that PPE is required, then you must provide this PPE free of charge to workers who need it.
 You must also consider any training necessary to manage the risks of misuse, the risks of wearers failing to observe social distancing while wearing a mask and correct disposal of masks.
 Any PPE provided must fit properly.

 A face covering must be worn by anyone using a passenger transport service or a passenger transport service premises that is available for the public to use.
 Accordingly, the mandatory requirement to wear face coverings does not apply to school transport.
-A face covering is defined as any type of protective clothing which covers a person’s nose and mouth, this can include a scarf, face mask, protective visor or any type of appropriate covering.
+A face covering is defined as any type of protective clothing which covers a person’s nose and mouth, this can include a scarf, face mask or any type of appropriate cloth or textile covering.

 Scientific evidence on the benefits of wearing face coverings on public transport is limited at present, however initial findings suggest that there may be a benefit to wearing a facial covering when entering an enclosed space such as a public transport vehicle or in a railway station, bus station, enclosed ferry terminal or airport where physical distancing is more difficult and where there is a risk of close contact with multiple people thus increasing the risk of possible transmission.